Screwball (character): Fictional character biography

-An alternate universe version of Screwball from Earth-19759 appears in Spider-Man: Fake Red.

 Powers and abilities

 Screwball is a skilled gymnast with extensive parkour training, enabling her to navigate environments with ease.
 Her abilities are typically centered around her parkour expertise, which she uses to her advantage in maneuvering through New York City's urban landscape.
 She also manages a team of cameramen and technicians who capture footage and maintain her website.
 While relying on her crew to document her exploits, Screwball also keeps an additional camera in her helmet.

 Reception

 Joshua Kristian McCoy of Game Rant described Screwball as an ideal character for a "meta-comedy film about filmmaking or social media."
 Leah Bernstein of Comic Book Resources characterized Screwball as having an irritating charm, similar to the Riddler in the Batman: Arkham series of games.
 She noted that Screwball's confident yet abrasive personality fits her role as a thrill-seeking influencer wannabe, making her unlikable in a way that is refreshingly different from some of the literal monsters Spider-Man face.